bonomali/new-project-ny/README.md

 src> tilt up
 ```

-You can also build and run the backend by:
+You can also build and run the api by:

 ```
-> cd src/backend
+> cd src/api
-src/backend> ./gradlew build
+src/api> ./gradlew build
-src/backend> ./gradlew start
+src/api> ./gradlew start
 ```

-and the frontend by:
+and the app by:

 ```
-> cd src/frontend
+> cd src/app
-src/frontend> yarn build
+src/app> yarn build
-src/frontend> yarn start
+src/app> yarn start
 ```

 If ever builds don't seem to be working exactly right, try cleaning your build